London kicks off fashion week with new venue - a car park

 Aksu said he drew inspiration from his childhood summers spent near Izmir.
 He used silk, tulle and organza on dresses in shades of pale pink, yellow and orange.

-"The garden was full of orange trees, pomegranate trees, lemon trees so I wanted to bring all that freshness and colors into the collection," Aksu said.
+"The garden was full of orange trees, pomegranate trees, lemon trees so I wanted to bring all that freshness and colours into the collection," Aksu said.

 The global luxury goods market is expected to "sustain a steady momentum" with up to 4 percent growth - at constant currency levels - this year, according to consultancy Bain & Co.